imoghul/DTA-calculator/README.md

 ##### Avoid and Limit

-These are used in defining which serial numbers to look at.
-Both are included in the example above for the purpose of syntax, though in actual application they are mutually exclusive due to their nature.
-Avoid determines which serial numbers not to include in the summary, and Limit will only include certain serial numbers.
-The syntax of both of these are lists
+These are used in defining which values to avoid and limit to.
+Avoid meaning it will not include them, and Limit meaning it will only include them.
+Each of these are a dictionary of their own and will contain elements with the key being the header of the row and the data pertaining to that key being a list.
+In the list, exact values are not necessary, rather they only must be part the data.
+For example, TSX is part of Model ID TSX505GA and TSX505SA, therefore both of these Model ID's will count under TSX.
+In the sample configuration.
+Only passing devices that contain TR156 in the serial number and don't contain TSX, or PF in the Model ID will count.
+Essentially, this is all non TSX and PF models with passing results and TR156 in the serial number.

+##### Dates

+Dates is used to determine which dates to look at.
+While Avoid and Limit can also theoretically be used for this, this is an easier and more readable way of controlling which dates are included.

 #### FT2 SUM

-The syntax for FT2 SUM test preferences is as follows: Under they key "FT2 SUM" is a list of dictionaries.
-Each dictionary corresponds to a data value to extract from the test file.
-Each dictionary has keys "title" and "column" with an option "region".
+The syntax for FT2 SUM test preferences is as follows: Each preference corresponds to a data value to extract from the test file.
+Each dictionary must contain keys "title", "column", "test" with optional keys  "region" and "column header".
 The first aspect to define is region.
 A region starts in the csv file when there is a row with only the first cell having text.
-Calibration Data, Post Calibration Data, and UUT Responses are all examples of regions.
+"Calibration Data", "Post Calibration Data", and "UUT Responses" are all examples of regions.
 This will only be included if necessary.
-As for the first entry, Model ID, it is not in a region therefore a region should not be included.
-The next value to define, title, is the value that is sought.
-This must be the text in the first cell in the row.
-After that comes the column number, which is simply the number of the column that the data actually appears in.
+As for the first entry in the sample above, Model ID, it is not in a region therefore a region should not be included.
+The next value to define, "title", is the value that is sought.
+This must be the exact text in the first cell in the row.
+After that comes the column number, "column", which is simply the number of the column that the data actually appears in.
 The column numbers start at 1.
-An optional option is the "column header".
+An optional key is the "column header".
 This will be added to the column header in the summary file and should describe what the data in that header indicates.
 It is also used to retrieve more than 1 data field from a row.
 Since it is optional, the text itself will not be used to retrieve the data, instead the column number will be used.

 #### FT3

-For FT3 your list will simply contain all of the headings/columns you want to retrieve.
-The script will then go through all the FT3 files and pick up the Serial Number and the data in the requested headings
+For FT3 your preference will simply contain the heading/column you want to retrieve under the key "title", along with the test file type under the key "test".

 #### Locations
 Information about which directories to use are stored in ```locations.json``` in the config directory.
 The syntax for this file is included in this documentation for completion and added functionality but it need not be touched if the user does not wish to.